 Road to the 2018 World Cup

-The Socceroos had to go a very long way to get to the 2018 World Cup.
-In the Asian qualifies they finished third in the group with Japan and Saudi Arabia ahead of them, so they had to win two more games to reach the World Cup.
-In the first game Angelos Postecoglou’s squad had to fight hard to beat Syria, which they did in extra-time thanks to Tim Cahill’s game-winning goal.
-In the second match they beat Honduras 3-1 at home and qualified for the World Cup for the fifth time.
+The Socceroos faced a particularly arduous route to the 2018 World Cup.
+In the Asian qualifiers they finished third in their group behind Japan and Saudi Arabia, meaning they had to negotiate two more rounds to reach Russia.
+In the continental play-off Ange Postecoglou’s men had to battle hard to beat Syria, which they did in extra-time in the second leg thanks to veteran Tim Cahill’s match-winning goal.
+In the intercontinental play-off against the CONCACAF representatives they beat Honduras 3-1 at home after a 0-0 draw away, and qualified for the World Cup for the fifth time.

-Midfielder Mile Jedinak scored a game-winning hat-trick.
-When the need arose, Australia’s captain turned out to be an effective striker, though two other goals he stroke from the penalty spot.
-This experienced 33-year-old footballer has been playing in England for several years and right now he is trying to return to the Premier League with the Aston Villa FC.
+Midfielder Mile Jedinak scored a match-winning hat-trick in the second leg against the Hondurans.
+When the need arose, the Australian captain proved an effective front man, although two of his strikes came from the penalty spot.
+The experienced 33-year-old has been playing in England for several years and is currently helping Aston Villa with their push to return to the Premier League.

-27-year-old Aaron Mooy plays for Huddersfield Town, which also reached Premier League only recently, and is an indispensable midfielder.
-Massimo Luongo, one of the most talented Australian footballers, plays for Championship club Queens Park Rangers after he failed to impress in Tottenham and is trying to return to Premier League.
+The Australian team boasts other names well known across Europe, especially in England.
+Goalkeeper Mathew Ryan is at Brighton, while 27-year-old Aaron Mooy plays his club football for Huddersfield Town.
+Massimo Luongo plays for Championship club Queens Park Rangers, after failing to impress in Tottenham and is trying to return to Premier League.

-As we mentioned, the upcoming World Cup in Russia will be the fifth one for Australia.
-The first time was in 1974.
-At the time, all the players on the squad were playing in Australia, and the team could not realistically expect to advance to the knockout stage.
-They lost to East Germany (2-0) and West Germany (3-0) and drew with Chile (0-0).
+The World Cup in Russia will be Australia’s fifth, with the first coming back in 1974.
+At that time, all the members of the squad were based in Australia, and the team didn’t hold out realistic expectations of making it to the knockout stage.
+So it proved, with the Aussies losing to East Germany 2-0, West Germany 3-0, and drawing with Chile 0-0.

-The next time was in 2006, and by that time Guus Hiddink had a solid team.
+The Socceroos’ next World Cup appearance was at Germany in 2006, and by that time Dutch head coach Guus Hiddink had built a solid team.
 In the group stage, Australia beat Japan 3-1, drew with Croatia and lost to Brazil.
 Four points proved enough to advance to the next stage.
-In the Round of 16, Hiddink’s team played well against the future winners Italy and only lost due to the controversial penalty kick that Francesco Totti converted in the 95th minute.
+In the round of 16, Hiddink’s team competed well against future winners Italy and only lost to a controversial penalty that Francesco Totti converted in the 95th minute.

-Australia traveled to the World Cup again in 2010 and 2014, after it was moved to the Asian qualification zone, but failed to advance beyond the group stage.
-In South Africa, the Socceroos had as many points as Ghana but were behind the African team on other parameters.
+Australia traveled to the World Cup again in 2010 and 2014, after they had moved to the Asian qualification zone, but failed to advance beyond the group stage.
+In South Africa, the Socceroos finished level on points with Ghana, but were behind the African team on goal difference.
 In Brazil, Australia lost all three games.